 Rainwater fittings

 Repair category 2

-Notes Staining to render at the opposite side of the building (at the rear) is indicative of leakage around the rainwater goods.
+Notes Cast iron sections are corroded and staining/vegetation growth around rainwater goods is indicative of past leakage.
 As such, the rainwater goods should be monitored in times of heavy rain and thereafter any deficiencies made good as required.
+Any blockages should be cleared at the earliest opportunity.
+A general maintenance overhaul of the rainwater goods would be beneficial.